 - Pressing the side of a wet brush down onto the dry paper produces a thicker mark or line.

 - Lightly stroking a dry brush (one with very little watercolor paint on it) produces texture.

 Unlike the wet-on-wet wash technique, it is difficult to lay a wet-on-dry wash without the brush strokes showing.
 So, the wash will have streaks if you don’t work quickly.

 The paper should be tilted slightly on an easel or board so that the watercolor paintbrush strokes flow downward more evenly.
-This will help the brush strokes be less visible.
+This will make the brush strokes less visible.